-- a) A structural survey demonstrates that the building is capable of conversion where applicable and conversion, re-use or change of use can be undertaken without extensive building works, alterations or extensions that would lead to substantial harm to or loss of the asset's significance.
-In the case of designated heritage assets, tThe public benefits of the proposal will be weighed against the harm or loss in accordance with national policy and policy PUBDM10; - b) The proposal can be achieved in a way that preserves the structure's historic, cultural and architectural features and its character; - c) The nature, scale and intensity of the proposed use are compatible with, and would not prejudice, surrounding uses or the character of the locality; and - d) It would not adversely affect protected species or habitat.
+- A structural survey demonstrates that the building is capable of conversion where applicable and conversion, re-use or change of use can be undertaken without extensive building works, alterations or extensions that would lead to substantial harm to or loss of the asset's significance.
+The public benefits of the proposal will be weighed against the harm or loss in accordance with national policy and policy PUBDM10; - b) The proposal can be achieved in a way that preserves the structure's historic, cultural and architectural features and its character; - c) The nature, scale and intensity of the proposed use are compatible with, and would not prejudice, surrounding uses or the character of the locality; and - d) It would not adversely affect protected species or habitats.